-TalkTalk has many broadband customers thanks to its great-value fibre and copper ADSL broadband services, as well as home phone and pay-TV via the YouView set top box.
+TalkTalk has many broadband customers thanks to its great-value fibre deals, as well as home phone and pay-TV via the YouView set top box.

 Vodafone is mostly known as a mobile phone network operator, but its broadband offerings have become much more popular in recent years.
-Vodafone offers a range of excellent value broadband packages, particularly its superfast and ultrafast fibre broadband deals and 5G home broadband deals.
+The provider offers a range of excellent value broadband packages, particularly its superfast and ultrafast fibre broadband deals and 5G home broadband deals.

 EE offers impressively fast 4G and 5G mobile broadband, normal fibre-to-the-cabinet (FTTC) and now also an ultrafast broadband service with speeds up to 900Mbps.
 EE mobile customers benefit from purchasing EE home broadband as they can potentially boost their data plans.

-NOW Broadband, which is owned by Sky, offers affordable fibre broadband packages with easy access to TV add-ons and exclusive content through NOW.
+NOW Broadband, which is owned by Sky, offers low-price fibre broadband packages with easy access to TV add-ons and exclusive content through NOW.

-Hyperoptic is a full fibre broadband provider that provides ultrafast and even gigabit internet speeds for new-build homes and apartments.
-It's also expanding its network into older apartments in urban areas.
+Hyperoptic is a full fibre broadband provider that provides ultrafast and even gigabit internet speeds for new-build homes and purpose-built flats.
+It's also expanding its network into older properties in urban areas.